 Students have access to the central Computing Center and to other equipment of the Mathematics Department.
 Two special purpose laboratories, the Scientific Computing and the Visualization Laboratory are available to students with research projects in computational mathematics.

 MASTER OF SCIENCE IN MATHEMATICS

-Students entering this program may specialize in Applied or Pure Mathematics or Statistics.
+Students entering this program may specialize in Pure or Applied Mathematics, Statistics Mathematics or Teaching Mathematics at Secondary Level.